Copula-like inference for discrete bivariate distributions with rectangular supports: -projections on Fréchet classes and the IPFP

-\cite{GieRef17} recently proved the continuous dependence of the limit matrix of the IPFP on the input matrix.
-As shall become clearer in Section~\ref{sec:est}, to investigate the asymptotics of the statistical inference procedures proposed later in this work, we will also need the IPFP to be differentiable (in the classical sense of functions of several variables).
-The latter property does not seem to have been investigated in the literature.
-Note the seemingly relevant work of \cite{PauVai22} in the context of optimal transport which, however, does not investigate the differentiability of the IPFP with respect to the input matrix.
+Theorem 3.3 in \citet{GieRef17} implies a form of continuity of an $I$-projection on a Fréchet class when it exists (see Lemma~\ref{lem:continuity} in Appendix~\ref{proof:prop:diff:I:proj} for a precise statement).
+As shall become clearer in Section~\ref{sec:est}, to investigate the asymptotics of the statistical inference procedures proposed later in this work, we will also need an $I$-projection on a Fréchet class, when it exists, to be differentiable in a related sense.
+The latter property does not seem to have been investigated in the literature although it can be connected to the work \cite{JimPinAlbMor11} as explained in Remark~\ref{rem:JimEtAl} below.

 The aim of this section is to state a differentiability result, roughly speaking, with respect to certain strictly positive submatrices of the input matrix.
 To make the statement precise, we first need to introduce additional notation.